Freika/rails_server/readme.md

 # Purpose

 Automated script to setup new server and deploy Rails application along with database dump.
+Applicable to **Ubuntu 14.04** and newer.

 ## Preparation